deptyped/vue-telegram/docs/mini-apps/components/expanded-viewport.md

 ### ExpandedViewport

-A component that expands the Mini App to the maximum available height when is rendered.
+A component that expands the Mini App to the maximum available height and disable vertical swipes when is rendered.

 ```vue
 <script lang="ts" setup>